faraji-ombonya/portfolio/articles/using-dictionaries-to-solve-neat-little-problems-in-python.md

     pass
 ```

-Then, lets define a function that receives a request object and returns a
+Then, lets define a class with a method that receives a request object
-response, like in Django.
+and returns a response, like in Django.

 ```
 class UserListView()